CesiumGS/3d-tiles/README.md

 Currently, tiles use a box defined by minimum and maximum longitude, latitude, and height (relative to the WGS84 ellipsoid).
 Note that this is not actually a box in WGS84 Cartesian coordinates since the planes perpendicular to the ground are along the geodetic surface normal.

 This bounding volume works OK for the general case, but 3D Tiles will likely support other bounding volumes such as bounding spheres and oriented bounding boxes defined in WGS84 Cartesian coordinates.
-The later will allow, for example, BSP trees and better fit bounding volumes for cities not aligned with a line of longitude or latitude, and for arbitrary point clouds.
+The latter will allow, for example, BSP trees and better fit bounding volumes for cities not aligned with a line of longitude or latitude, and for arbitrary point clouds.

 For example, consider the wasted space in the root bounding volume below and how it could be reduced by rotating it: